syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Annotations.md

 ## Modifying the annotations

-Essential PDF allows you can modify the annotation of existing document.
+Essential PDF allows you to modify the annotation of existing document.
 The following code illustrates this.

 {% highlight c# %}
 [C#]

-//Load the document
+//Loads the document

 PdfLoadedDocument lDoc = new PdfLoadedDocument("inputAnnotation.pdf");

-//get the first page from the document
+//Gets the first page from the document

 PdfLoadedPage page = lDoc.Pages[0] as PdfLoadedPage;

-//Get the annotation collection
+//Gets the annotation collection

 PdfLoadedAnnotationCollection annotations = page.Annotations;

-//Get the first annotation and modify the properties
+//Gets the first annotation and modify the properties

 PdfLoadedPopupAnnotation popUp = annotations[0] as PdfLoadedPopupAnnotation;